 She gave the analogy of learning to drive a car.
 She reminded us of what a difficult task this first was when we started to learn.
 We had to think about where our feet should be and how to push the different pedals.
 We had to think about when to use our turn signals and which lane to drive in.
 We had to remember to check behind, around, and in front of us before changing lanes.
 There were so many different things to think about that we had to use all of our focus to drive.
 We couldn’t talk at the same time and it wasn’t enjoyable.
 In fact, it was quite stressful.

-That was the case until we had practiced long enough that the various processes necessary for us to drive transferred over into our automatic hemisphere.
+That was the case until we had practiced long enough that the various processes necessary for us to drive transferred over to our automatic hemisphere.
 Then driving became enjoyable.
 We could carry on a conversation while driving.
 We could sing with the radio.
 It was a whole different ballgame.
 We could turn our head to look at the sights.
 It became a relaxing experience!
 (Driving on country roads, anyway.)

 This is what some of our kids feel like when they are writing.
 Instead of being able to write and think about anything else at the same time, they have to focus very hard just to write anything down.
 This takes a tremendous amount of energy and focus and having to write anything down zaps much of their strength.

 Sometimes this problem is caused by your child having a mixed dominance.